Prophet of the Lord

 🎯 Prophetic Accuracy vs. Guaranteed Prediction

-Prophetic Accuracy means the prophet is faithful to what God reveals—even if the outcome shifts due to human response or divine mercy.
-A true prophet speaks what they’re given, not what they invent.
+Prophetic Accuracy means faithfulness to God’s revelation — even if outcomes shift due to human repentance or divine mercy.
+A true prophet speaks what they receive, not what they invent.

-Don’t play with prophecy unless you’re ready for the consequences.
+So remember, don’t "play with prophecy" unless you’re ready for the consequences.

 Prophecy is a divine disruption.